SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

 So I might want to go further and look for the presence of static methods or fields.

-I look for any class without a constructor and which has either all public static fields, or all public static methods.
+I look for any class without a constructor and which has either all public static fields or all public static methods.

 ~~~~~~~~
 search: